-Top 5 Resume Gimmicks to Avoid (And What to Do Instead)
+Top 5 Resume Hacks to Avoid (And What to Do Instead)

 By: Jennifer Meehan | Contributor for Let’s Eat, Grandma

 Prefer audio?
 Follow along with our podcast episode on the same topic:

 Job seekers are so concerned with “standing out” in the hiring process that the desire for quick resume hacks often overtakes what should be the first priority: good content.

 Of course you want to stand out, but there is a right and wrong way to go about it.
 Don’t fall for the gimmicks.
 Read on for what to do instead.

 Tired of not landing interviews?